SirVolta/HandyCAN/InterlinkNode/README.md

 This is tested to run on A STM32F103C6.

 ### Pinout:
 - A0: PC->Can node.
-Disables CAN recieve and UART transmit.
+Disables CAN recieve and UART transmit if connected to ground. (jumper).
 - A9: UART TX (unused if A0 is low during startup)
 - A10: UART RX
 - A11: CAN RX